saniyakausar/support-vector-machine-/README.md

 5) Advantages
 Effective in high dimensional space
-It is memory efficient
+It is memory efficient.
-It works really well with a clear margin of separation
+It works really well with a clear margin of separation.
-Effective in cases where number of dimension is greater than the number of samples
+Effective in cases where number of dimension is greater than the number of samples.

 6) Disadvantages
-It doesn't perform well in large data set
+It doesn't perform well in large data set.
-Doesn’t perform well, when the data set has more noise Its doesn’t directly provide probability estimation
+Doesn’t perform well, when the data set has more noise.
+Its doesn’t directly provide probability estimation.